-Seamaster Qatar 2016 ITTF World Tour Grand Finals have offered us the chance to enjoy an amazing tournament.
-A reveling fact is that 9 out of the 10 top ranked players in the world have competed for the crown of the best circuit player of the year, with only the major withdrawal of Zhang Jike.
+The Seamaster Qatar 2016 ITTF World Tour Grand Finals offered us the chance to enjoy an amazing tournament.
+Nine out of the ten top-ranked players in the world competed for the crown of the best circuit player of the year, with Zhang Jike being the only major withdrawal.

-One of the biggest upsets took place in the very first day, when the young Japanese defender Yuto Muramatsu defeated the 40 year-old veteran Vladimir Samsonov to book his slot into the quarter finals.
-Not a promising future for him at that moment though, as China’s Xu Xin waited for him to fight for a semifinals spot.
+One of the biggest upsets took place on the very first day, when the young Japanese defender, Yuto Muramatsu, defeated 40-year-old veteran Vladimir Samsonov to book his slot in the quarter-finals.
+Not a promising future for him, though, as China’s Xu Xin was waiting to fight him for a semi-final spot.

 Let’s see now how the match developed.

-All top defenders like Joo Saehyuk or Chen Weixing had suffered Muramatsu’s fate in the past, and the star from the land of the rising sun was not an exception.
+All top defenders, like Joo Saehyuk or Chen Weixing, have suffered Muramatsu’s fate in the past, so the star from the land of the rising sun was going to be no exception.
 Xu Xin developed a devastating gameplay against his opponent to record a 4-0 (11-2, 11-6, 11-5, 11-4) in less than 20 minutes.

-The most remarkable thing of the match are the long winning streaks that the Chinese player achieved:
+The most remarkable thing about the match are the long winning streaks that the Chinese player achieved:

 - 1st set: from 0-0 to 10-0, 10 points in a row